tonyespy/edgex-core-snap/README.md

 This is an early experiment, and as such, there are quite a few limitations and manual steps involved.

-The snap contains all of the EdgeX core micro services, export services, and the device-virtual service.
+The snap contains all of the EdgeX core micro services, export services, support service, and the device-virtual service.
 There currently are two versions available in the snap store, one based on the 'Barcelona' release, and one based on the recent 'California Preview' release.

 ## Installation Requirements
 The snap can be installed on any system running snapd, however for full confinement,